Turn your love of nature

 Premium Environmental Career Preparation

 Train for a meaningful career addressing urgent environmental issues through a combination of online classes and optional in-person classes.
-Unity College students can choose in-person classes from many locations including our 90 Quaker Hill Road campus in Unity and our Sky Lodge property in Moose River, to a number of field stations around the state.
+Unity Environmental University students can choose in-person classes from many locations including our 90 Quaker Hill Road campus in Unity and our Sky Lodge property in Moose River, to a number of field stations around the state.